microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/examples/Get-MgBetaCommunicationCallContentSharingSession.md

 Get-MgBetaCommunicationCallContentSharingSession -CallId $callId -ContentSharingSessionId $contentSharingSessionId
 ```
-This example shows how to use the Get-MgBetaBetaCommunicationCallContentSharingSession Cmdlet.
+This example shows how to use the Get-MgBetaCommunicationCallContentSharingSession Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).